Animal Management - Level 3 National Foundation and Extended Diploma

 HOW WILL I BE ASSESSED?

 Assessment is continuous throughout the year and takes place weekly.
-Final grades are awarded through completion of written assignments and projects as well as and performing practical work that is assessed internally within the college.
+Final grades are awarded through the completion of written assignments and projects and performing practical work that is assessed internally within the college.
 There will also be 3 written examinations, assessed externally via Pearson, the BTEC awarding body.

 1. Animal Welfare and Ethics